 Matt’s pro bono work defines who he is as both an attorney and a person.
 He volunteers with Philadelphia VIP, the Pennsylvania Innocence Project, the Prisoner Civil Rights Panel of the U.S. District Court for the Eastern District of Pennsylvania, Philadelphia Lawyers for Social Equity, and other legal service organizations.
 Matt also strongly believes in second chances and helping those who may have made mistakes but have paid their debt to society.
 In addition to personally helping clients who seek expungements and pardons, Matt helped organize a citywide expungement clinic that enabled hundreds of individuals to obtain expunged records.

 Matt is extensively involved in a wide range of professional organizations.
-He is currently the Assistant Treasurer of the Philadelphia Bar Association (and previously served as Chair of its Young Lawyers Division) and the Co-Chair of Philadelphia VIP’s Recruitment and Retention Committee.
-He was in the inaugural class of, and now helps administer, the Philadelphia Bar Foundation’s Board Observer Program.
+He is currently Treasurer of the Philadelphia Bar Association, where he previously served as Assistant Treasurer as well as Chair of its Young Lawyers Division.
+He also served as Co-Chair of Philadelphia VIP’s Recruitment and Retention Committee.
+He was in the inaugural class and now helps administer the Philadelphia Bar Foundation’s Board Observer Program.
 He’s active with several nonprofits, presently serving as a Director of the Lawyer’s Club of Philadelphia and previously co-founding and serving as a Director of the Friends of Chester A. Arthur School Education Foundation.
 Matt has also served as a Committeeperson in the 30th Ward Democratic Executive Committee in Philadelphia since 2014.

 In addition, Matt serves as the chair of the Campaign for Qualified Judges.
 In that capacity, he helps promote the ratings assigned to candidates for local judicial office by the Philadelphia Bar Association’s Commission on Judicial Selection and Retention.
 Matt organizes citywide voter outreach initiatives both in advance of and on Election Day, supervising nearly one hundred volunteers at polling places in all parts of Philadelphia.